-Regent Seven Seas Cruises - Final Grade: "D+"
+Regent Seven Seas Cruises - Final Grade: "D"

 Regent Seven Seas Cruises (Regent) was founded in 1990.
 Headquartered in Florida, Regent operates three cruise ships that are designed to carry between 800 and 1,100 passengers and crew.

 Of Regent’s three ships, two have installed advanced sewage treatment systems, resulting in a grade of C+ for the company’s 67 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
 In total, none of Regent’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
 The Seven Seas Navigator, Regent’s sole cruise ship operating in Alaska from 2010 through 2013, received six citations from Alaskan authorities for water quality violations, giving Regent a 90 percent, or A, for water quality compliance in Alaska.

 Regent Seven Seas Cruises - Cruise Ship Fleet